Vyral/brendon-payne-recruiting/_posts/2019-01-29-buyers-agent-vs--listing-agent-which-should-you-be.md

 ---
 layout: post
-title: 'Buyer’s Agent Vs. Listing Agent: Which Should You Be?'
+title: 'Buyer’s Agent vs. Listing Agent: Which Should You Be?'
 date: 2019-01-29 00:00:00
 tags:
   - Transaction Management